-Airfare: Airfare is reimbursable at the lowest available rate based on 14 day advance purchase of a discounted coach/economy full-service seat based on the required arrival time for the event.
+Airfare: The County will only reimburse direct travel to and from a location where County-related business is being conducted.
+Airfare is reimbursable at the lowest available rate based on 14 day advance purchase of a discounted coach/economy full-service seat based on the required arrival time for the event.
 The payment confirmation and itinerary must be presented with the travel reimbursement form.
 The traveler will be responsible for the excess charges of an airline ticket purchase other than a coach/economy seat.
 When using Southwest Airlines a traveler should choose the "wanna get away" flight category.